-The intuition behind Corollary 1 is that the positive cross-border externalities in financial regulation provide incentives for free-riding in financial regulation when a credible enforcement mechanism for the cooperative regulatory policy is not established.
-Therefore, an introduction of a policy coordination mechanism in financial regulation might allow for a cooperative equilibrium in banking regulation by making the cooperative regulatory policy as a self-enforcing policy option.
-The asymmetry of the parameter, $\alpha_i$ , which stands for the asymmetry of the political influences of the representative banking sector, represents the asymmetry of political economic structure of financial regulatory system.
+The intuition behind Corollary 1 is that the positive cross-border externalities in

+Therefore, an introduction of a policy coordination mechanism in financial regulation might allow for a cooperative equilibrium in banking regulation by making the cooperative regulatory policy as a self-enforcing policy.
+The asymmetry of the parameter, $\alpha_i$ , which stands for the political influences of the representative banking sector, represents the asymmetry of political economic structure of financial regulatory system.
 It is shown that the level of the political economic asymmetry among the coordinating countries play a major role in the introduction of the effective policy coordination mechanism for financial regulation in Proposition 2.